HackYourFuture-CPH/HTML-CSS/Pre-course/readme.md

 <br>

-If you like the `freeCodeCamp` format, you should definitely continue beyond what we ask of you and attain the various relevant certifications!
+If you like the `freeCodeCamp` format, you should definitely continue beyond what we ask of you and attain the various relevant certifications - especially by finishing off the Responsive Web Design and Javascript Algorithms and Data Structures!

 <br>

+## Submitting your preparation

+Before the first Sunday session, you must have completed all the steps listed above.
+You then need to make your freeCodeCamp profile public - [Video here to show you how to do this](https://www.loom.com/share/019547eab49e4e198fd2d24f6cb27d3c) - and post a link to your profile in your class Slack channel.
+If you do not do this before the first Sunday session, you will not be able to continue with the course.

 ## What if?

-- if you have completed all these parts already, just continued further.
-You are here to learn afteral and you are entering a journey of self-teaching!
+- if you have completed all these parts already, just continue further with the certifications.
+You are here to learn after all and you are entering a journey of self-teaching!

 - if you have not completed the steps listed above from the `Responsive Web Design` ceritification and the `JavaScript Algorithms and Data Structures` certification by the time of the first Sunday session, you will not be able to continue with the course.

+- stuck or need help?
+Please use your class Slack channel to ask for help from your fellow students.
+Asking for help, explaining the problems you have, and sharing your own knowledge with your fellow students are all very important to succeed in HackYourFuture, so start practicing right now!